sap-labs-france/ev-server/README.md

 Each following command has to be executed in folder [docker](./docker).

 #### Minimal local environment
-It consist in starting a pre configured empty mongo database plus a mail service.
+It consist in starting a pre configured empty mongo database plus a mail service and mongo express.
 To start it, execute command:
 ```bash
 make local-env